Virtual Environments in Python

 - write code until you need some library,

-- if Python throws an error, install the library using the pip tool “pip install library” etc.
+- if Python tells you the library is not installed yet, install the library using the pip tool “

 The problem is that all your projects share the same globally installed libraries.
 But some of them may require different versions or incompatible libraries.
 Also, you don’t want to clutter your Python installation with hundreds of external libraries.